As a network administrator, you may be held responsible for all data backup purposes.

 Without a proper backup solution which helps to automate backup up all the possible sources above, trying to perform manual backups can be quite a tedious and time consuming task.

-Today’s post will introduce a client server backup solution for enterprise networks called Handy Backup Server by Novosoft.
+Today’s post will introduce a client-server backup solution for enterprise networks called Handy Backup Server by Novosoft.

-Handy Backup Server is an enterprise backup solution for organization using Windows 2008/2003 Server and Windows 7/Vista/XP/2000.
+Handy Backup Server is an enterprise backup solution for an organization using Windows 2008/2003 Server and Windows 7/Vista/XP/2000.

 Unlike many backup software which focuses on backing up a single workstation, Handy Backup Server focuses on automating the process of backing up multiple workstations and servers.